Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which model felt best for lower-back sensitivity during long TV sessions?

-The Eliot Twin was the most consistently supportive for me, while the Briar stayed comfortable when I mixed upright sitting with relaxed viewing.
+The Eliot Twin was the most consistently supportive for me, while the Briar stayed close behind when I mixed upright sitting with relaxed viewing.

 Which model is best if I often work on a laptop from the sofa?

-The Briar’s more structured posture made long laptop sessions feel easiest, with the Eliot Twin close behind for smaller spaces.
+The Briar’s more structured posture made laptop sessions feel easiest, with the Eliot Twin close behind for smaller rooms.

 Do deep seats automatically mean better lounging?

 Not always.
-Deep seats like the Miller can be great for tall loungers, but they often need extra pillows for upright support.
+Deep seats like the Miller can be great for tall loungers, but they usually ask for extra pillows when you want a more upright sit.

 Previous post